developwithpurpose/front-end-developer-exercise/app/README.markdown

 * I used vanilla javascript instead of jQuery
 * I looped through all the aside nav tabs by listening for the onClick event to detect which item was clicked.
 * Then I looped through each other div in the nav pane and changed the background colors of others not clicked to transparent and changed the background of the item clicked to white.
+* I used a filter sort to identify all the friends and which step they were on.
+* I stubbed in most of the placeholders.
+However I went over alotted time.
+I would of like to of corrected the sorting and made it actually more dynamic.
+* I managed to get a little animation in as well.
+However trouble shooting the JSON and logic took up most of the time I had.

 ## Installation
 * Download GitHub